Frequently Asked Questions

 To get authorized to make calls, please check our Authorize documentation.
 It contains all the information you’ll need to implement a two-legged or three-legged OAuth flow.

-When you’re ready to launch your app and grant access to your accounts, use your existing Online Banking for Business credentials.
+When you're ready to launch your application and grant access to your accounts, please use your existing Online Banking for Business credentials.

 How do I resolve a 401 ‘Unauthorized’ response?